-Chromosome-level genome assembly reveals female-biased genes for sex determination and differentiation in the human blood fluke Schistosoma japonicum
+Chromosome-level genome assembly defines female-biased genes associated with sex determination and differentiation in the human blood fluke Schistosoma japonicum

 Young, Neil D.

 Gasser, Robin B.

 Biological and Environmental Science and Engineering (BESE) Division